anjeleno/rdx-rivendell/docs/packaging-dependencies.md

 Depends: rdx-rivendell, liquidsoap, icecast2, vlc, vlc-plugin-jack
 Description: Essential broadcast stack for RDX Installs the recommended minimal broadcast stack for RDX:
- Liquidsoap for streaming automation, Icecast2 for streaming server, and VLC with JACK support for media playback.
+ Liquidsoap for stream generation, Icecast2 for streaming server, and VLC with JACK support for live remote audio-capture and pass-through to Rivendell.
 ```

 ### rdx-professional-stack